Inferno2401/FAST-G/README.md

 # Week 3 Tasks (starting 22-05-23)

 Implement any MST algorithm, study a bit of LP, and wrap up week 1,2.

+# Week 4 Onwards

+Read about network flow from Kleinberg and Tardos, implement various algorithms for solving the network flow problem, analyse complexity and strong-polynomialness. (flexible)